darshansharma/snorlax/README.md

 1. Install pip by command - `sudo apt-get install python-pip`
 2. Use command - `pip install -r requirements.txt` to install additional packages.

+## To-Do List
+1. Render the HTML on CLI using pandoc.
+2. Get some source website to search for commands.

 ### EXAMPLE
 *Video and screenshot will be added soon.*